espressif/esptool/docs/en/esptool/basic-commands.rst

 This command does not require a serial connection.

 ``elf2image`` also accepts the `Flash Modes <#flash-modes>`__ arguments ``--flash_freq`` and ``--flash_mode``, which can be used to set the default values in the image header.
 This is important when generating any image which will be booted directly by the chip.
 These values can also be overwritten via the ``write_flash`` command, see the `write_flash command <#write-binary-data-to-flash-write-flash>`__ for details.
-However, if you want to overwrite these values via the ``write_flash`` command then use the ``--dont-append-digest`` argument of the ``elf2image`` command in order to skip appending a SHA256 digest after the image.
-The SHA256 digest would be invalidated by rewriting the image header, therefore, it is not allowed.
+Overwriting these values via the ``write_flash`` command will produce an image with a recalculated SHA256 digest, otherwise, the image SHA256 digest would be invalidated by rewriting the image header.
+There is an option to skip appending a SHA256 digest after the image with ``--dont-append-digest`` argument of the ``elf2image`` command.

 By default, ``elf2image`` uses the sections in the ELF file to generate each segment in the binary executable.
 To use segments (PHDRs) instead, pass the ``--use_segments`` option.